 Rev. Dr. Martin Luther King Jr. was a Baptist minister and one of the most influential social activist during the Civil Rights Movement.
 King was responsible for organizing the Montgomery Bus Boycotts along with the March on Washington.
 King's peaceful protest philosophy along with his "I Have A Dream" speech helped to spark an era of social change and progress in America.

 Martin Luther King Jr. was born in Atlanta, Georgia in 1929 into a Baptist family.
-At 35, he was the youngest recipient of the Nobel Peace Prize when he received the honor in 1964; he donated all of the prize money to the civil rights movement to which he dedicated, and ultimately gave, his life.
+At the time he received the honor in 1964, he was the youngest recipient of the Nobel Peace Prize at age 35; he donated all of the prize money to the civil rights movement to which he dedicated, and ultimately gave, his life.
 King went to a segregated public school before he went on to attend Morehouse College where he earned a bachelor’s degree in 1948.
-Next, he studied theology at the Crozer Theological Seminary in Pennsylvania and later completed doctoral studies at Boston University.
+He studied theology at the Crozer Theological Seminary and later completed his doctoral studies at Boston University.
 It was in Boston that he met and married Coretta Scott; they went on to have four children.

 In 1954, King followed in his father’s footsteps and was appointed as the Pastor of the Dexter Avenue Baptist Church in Montgomery, Alabama.
 He had already started to gain prominence within the civil rights movement and was on the Executive Committee of the National Association for the Advancement of Colored People.